 Other components used in or bundled with Fermentrack may have their own licensing requirements.
 These components can be referenced at Included Components & Licensing

-One of the key reasons to write Fermentrack was to incorporate features that are missing in the official BrewPi web interface.
-The following are just some of the features that have been added:
+Fermentrack adds a number of features that are missing in the official BrewPi web interface.
+The following are just some of the features that have been added or enhanced:

 - Single Command Installation (See: Installing Fermentrack)